Riding the rocket larger than life…

 Selections are from the latest three KISS albums (Destroyer, Rock And Roll Over, Love Gun).
 Since these three did not suffer the inferior production of the first three, their live renditions didn’t add any sonic quality, and in the case of Destroyer – with its HUGE slickness – the live versions didn’t even match the sonic quality achieved on Bob Ezrin’s postcard to the cosmos.
 For example, this thin stage version of God Of Thunder is not a patch on the ominous soultaker on the studio album.

-The songs are therefore mere “different” renditions of their album counterparts, the most exciting elements being the vocals, which exuded more excitement, differed in melody lines, and featured Paul’s American Rockstar Banter between songs. (“Whhoouw!
+The songs are therefore mere “different” renditions of their album counterparts, the most exciting elements being the vocals, which exude more excitement, differ in melody lines, and feature Paul Stanley‘s American Rockstar Banter between songs. (“Whhoouw!
 All right!
 How’s everybody feel?!
 We got some good-lookin’ girls.
 If some o’ you girls wanna get yourselves KISS – meet us in the Ladies Room!”)

-Notable tracks: Makin’ Love, where the delay effect on the chorus is replaced by Stanley hitting that high B – a spectacular substitution!
-Shock Me, which Ace sings in his unsure voice, then launching into a short guitar solo.
-I guess the visuals of smoking guitar and shooting rockets from the neck and levitating guitar didn’t really work as “audio only,” so we only get the “playing” parts – until Paul’s closing yell: “Yeah-heaah!
+Notable tracks: Makin’ Love, where the delay effect for the chorus (used on the recording) is replaced by Stanley hitting that high B – a spectacular substitution!
+Shock Me, which Ace Frehley sings in his unsure voice, then launching into a short guitar solo.
+I guess the visuals of smoking guitar and shooting rockets from the neck and levitating guitar don’t really work as “audio only,” so we only get the “playing” parts – until Paul’s closing yell: “Yeah-heaah!
 Ace Frayley – lead gitawr – Shock Me!”
 And within God Of Thunder, there is a short drum solo, that sounds like Peter Criss warming up and then NOT playing a drum solo.
 Guess you had to be there.
 Criss sings the orchestrated Beth to a backing track.

 The concept was not to repeat anything that was already on Alive! so Shout It Out Loud is the big closer, rather than, you know, that song that everyone knows KISS by.
 But now, uuh, we don’t have enough material for a double album, guys… thus Side 4: five new studio tracks.